meganing/Conversational-AI-Biographical-Agents/README.md

 ## Contributions

-I worked with one other engineer on the technical implementation.
-My work covered the model-training and evaluation workflows, Qwen fine-tuning, Gemini-assisted data/evaluation steps, experiment organization, and comparison of the recorded results.
-Another team member acquired the source dataset.
+My contributions covered the technical pipeline shown in the architecture: formatting the dialogue data; fine-tuning Qwen with LoRA/QLoRA to create the SFT baseline (Adapter A); generating candidate responses; integrating Gemini-based Big Five evaluation; preparing preference data for DPO; producing the reward-guided model (Adapter B); assembling prompts with persona rules, retrieved context, and dialogue history; and comparing the two model variants.
+I worked with one other engineer on the implementation, while another team member acquired the source dataset.

-## Running the notebooks
+## Reproducing the experiments

-The notebooks were developed in a GPU notebook environment.
+The notebooks document the training and evaluation workflow and were developed in a GPU notebook environment.
+They are included for technical review and reproducibility, but are not a turnkey application: local datasets, model paths, GPU resources, and API credentials are required.
 They use packages including:

 - Python
 - PyTorch and Hugging Face Transformers